High Sierra Rock Climbing

 From Los Angeles take Highway 14 to 395 for the east side approaches.
 For the west side approaches take Freeway 5 then Highway 99.

 If you're from out of town, you might find a good deal flying to Reno and renting a car.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for High Sierra:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for High Sierra:

 Dark Star 5.10c 6b 20 VII 20 E2 5b California

 One of Peter Croft's "Big Four Free Climbs" of the High Sierra (see Peter's book here).This is possibly the most direct line on Temple Crag, taking a plumb line from the lowest point of the face to the top.
 Either start from the nadir of the face and climb 400 feet of lower class 5, or walk up around the left side and traverse back right on a large ledge.
 Climb up to a small, right facing dihedral and climb it (crux).
 On the next pitch, work your way up and left to a crack be...[more]
 Browse More Classics in California